Baking Basics: A Glossary of Baking Terms

 When a liquid, usually a custard, is thick and viscous enough to coat a spoon and doesn’t drain off.

 Another name for icing or powdered sugar.
-The finest version of sugar which is powered form.
+The finest version of sugar which is a powder form.
 A small amount of corn flour is added to prevent clumping.

 To beat ingredients to incorporate air and make the mixture creamy in consistency.

 Cream of Tartar (tartric acid)

 Used to stabilise beaten egg whites and used as a raising agent in some baked goods.